thepatrick/CommonResources/atom/packages/linter-eslint/README.md

 idea to have a look at the [Get Started With ESLint](http://devnull.guru/get-started-with-eslint/) blog post by [IanVS](https://github.com/IanVS) and [the ESLint documentation](http://eslint.org/docs/user-guide/configuring), including the [list of rules](http://eslint.org/docs/rules/).

+## A Note About Settings

+If Use Global is on, Atom will use the global ESLint.
+The path to it is figured out by running `npm get prefix`.
+If this fails for any reason, you can set the global path manually in Global Node Installation Path.

+If Use Global is off, Atom will try to find a local installation in the project folder, look if there's ESLint in `${PROJECT_ROOT}/node_modules` and use it if found.

+The path to the local node_modules folder can be a path relative to the project or an absolute path and should end in /node_modules/.
+This path is used if the other methods of discovery have failed.

+If there is no local installation Atom will use the built-in ESLint in the linter-eslint package itself.

+## Contributing

+See the [contributing guidelines](./CONTRIBUTING.md) to get started